 - sweet and hot peppers

 Keep a food diary to record what you eat.
-Eliminate the vegetables that cause your symptoms to flare up every time you eat them.
+Eliminate any foods, including vegetables, that cause your symptoms to flare up every time you eat them.

 The occasional glass of red wine or beer isn’t restricted.
 However, alcohol can interact with some of the medicines you take to control your condition.
 Drinking while taking NSAID drugs such as ibuprofen (Motrin) or naproxen (Naprosyn), for example, could increase your risk of stomach bleeding or ulcers.
-Alcohol can also reduce the effectiveness of warfarin (Coumadin) and methotrexate.
+Alcohol can also reduce the effectiveness of warfarin (Coumadin) and may increase the potential liver side-effects of methotrexate.

 Set aside the saltshaker and start ordering your restaurant meals with less sodium.
 Here are some tips:

-- order your sauces on the side, which are often high in sodium
+- order your sauces on the side, they are often high in sodium

 - ask for your entrée to be cooked without added salt